fediverse-devnet/feditest/docs/plan/index.md

   here ([link](https://socialweb.coop/activitypub/behaviors/)).
 We are planning to "feed" these behaviors (defined in English) into a process by which they are turned into executable tests that we can run (also see below).

-* There is a similar list of "Fediverse Features" by Helge [here](https://codeberg.org/helge/fediverse-features).
+  There is a similar list of "Fediverse Features" by Helge [here](https://codeberg.org/helge/fediverse-features).
 An integration is tbd.

 * The interactive test setup for developers created by Helge as part of the Fun Fediverse Development project ([link](https://codeberg.org/helge/funfedidev)).
-This project addresses application area 3 (interactive developer support), and this complementary.
+This project does not appear to address automated regression testing across many apps, and is complementary.

 ## Scope for this project